 LECTURE NOTES

-Point out that the first step in evaluating feasibility is to reject projects that are not feasible
+Point out that the first step in evaluating feasibility is to reject system requests that are not feasible

-Explain when a request may be feasible, but unnecessary
+Discuss with an example the concept of a request being feasible but not necessary

 Mention that requests currently infeasible may be feasible in the future, and requests currently feasible may be infeasible in the future

-Emphasize that feasibility analysis is an ongoing task
+Explain that feasibility analysis is an ongoing task

 TEACHING TIPS

 Explain that for a project to be feasible it must pass all feasibility tests.
-Some systems analysts believe that when a project’s feasibility is in doubt the best solution i to do nothing—for now.
+Some systems analysts believe that when a project’s feasibility is uncertain the best solution is to do nothing—for now.
 Beginning a project that is bound to fail can negatively impact a company and all those involved.

 CLASSROOM ACTIVITIES